-(2) Herbicide Application
+Herbicide Application

-Herbicide treatments, often the most effective means of achieving long-term eradication, are area-specific based off your property's unique characteristics.
-By employing our diverse fleet of low-ground pressure vehicles, many of the remote and sensitive areas of a wetland can be accessed.
-While treatment during the fall is often preferred and most effective, treatment can be performed from mid-to-late June through October.
+Herbicide treatments, often the most effective means of achieving long-term eradication, are area-specific based on your property's unique characteristics.
+Our fleet of low-ground pressure vehicles allow us to access remote and sensitive areas of a wetland.
+While treatment during the fall is often most effective, it can be performed from mid-to-late June through October.

-3 Physical Removal
+Physical Removal